 Confined Space Training

 OSHA confined space entry standards for general industry [1910.146] and construction [1926.21(b)(6)] require companies and organizations to implement a confined space entry program if their employees will enter permit-required confined spaces.
-A major element of a confined space program is providing confined space training for all employees involved in confined space entry work.
+A major element of a confined space program is providing confined space training for all employees involved in confined space entry work; that includes the entrant(s), attendant, and the entry supervisor.

 Have a qualified instructor conduct confined space training at your site for your group (weekday or weekend).
-This service is available to employers located anywhere in the United States and territories.
-We also offer a comprehensive online confined space training course that you can start right away, as well as training videos/DVD's and materials for do-it-yourself confined space trainers.
+This service is available to employers located anywhere in the United States and territories (P.R., USVI, Guam).
+We also offer a comprehensive online confined space training course that you can start right away, as well as training videos/DVD's and materials for do-it-yourself confined space trainers to use in-house.

 Topics covered in this 6 to 7 hour confined space entry class include:

 - Overview of OSHA's permit-required confined space entry standards (federal & state)